hpi-schul-cloud/gamification/README.md

 The level is strictly tied to the user's main xp "XP".
 The required xp for each level can be configured to either be linearly increasing, exponentially increasing, or completely custom-defined.
 The level is not stored anywhere but always calculated on the fly.
-If the user, for whatever reason, looses xp, their level may also decrease.
+If the user, for whatever reason, loses xp, their level may also decrease.

 ## Workflow